Thoughts on Angular 2.0

 I really appreciated the listing of the challenges Angular is facing at the beginning.
 From my outsider perspective (I’m a web developer but have not spent a lot of time with Angular recently), it seems like they’ve nailed the first step of asking the right questions.
 Any framework that isn’t optimized for mobile browsers or doesn’t integrate with ES6 classes and modules is likely to look silly in a few years.
 And while web components are still not a sure thing, they’re rapidly becoming a standard for reusable code on the web.

-Creating a custom JS preprocessor to support the framework you're building is starting to look like a trend.
+Creating a custom JS preprocessor to support the framework you’re building is starting to look like a trend.
 And that is not a good thing.
-I was not a fan of React bundling JSX, and Angular 2.0's use of AtScript seems to be equally unfortunate.
-In both cases the language is not required to use the language, but instead is treated as a "First Class" language used as an escape hatch to smooth over rough patches in their API.
-At least JSX is a spec, even if it's a very React centric one.
+I was not a fan of React bundling JSX, and Angular 2.0’s use of AtScript seems to be equally unfortunate.
+In both cases the language is not required to use the framework, but instead is treated as a “First Class” language used as an escape hatch to smooth over rough patches in their API.
+At least JSX is a spec, even if it’s a very React centric one.
 AtScript appears to be a Google only thing at the moment, inspired by but incompatible with Typescript.

 Contrast that to the EmberJS team, which has pretty transparently taken advantage of the marketing confusion around Angular in order to double down on a message of “stability without stagnation.
 Their Ember 2.0 RFC is clearly informed by the reception to Angular’s plans, especially the 2nd paragraph.